How to Make a Small Room Look Bigger: 9 Simple Tricks

 Tip 7: Incorporate a Mirror

-Another tried and true trick to make a room feel larger is to add a mirror in the room.
-Mirrors help bounce light around a room, which helps by boosting the amount of natural light in the space.
-Plus, there's something about the reflection in the mirror and seeing “more” room that really makes an impact and makes a room feel larger.
-Erin from DIY Passion has done a great job at incorporating this hack in by hanging a mirror in her bedroom that reflects her beautiful accent wall.
+Another tried-and-true trick to make a room feel larger is to use mirrors.
+Mirrors help reflect light sources around a room, which helps by boosting the amount of natural light in the space.
+Plus, there's something about the reflection in the mirror and seeing “more” room that truly makes an impact and gives a roomier feel.
+It's the easy way to make a small living room look ample or hide the lack of space.

 Tip 8: Add Smart Storage

-There's no surprise that if there is less clutter in a room, it will definitely feel larger.
-One of the best ways to make a room feel larger is to include smart options that provide lots of storage without taking up a ton of floor space.
-Sara from Twelve on Main has done a great job in her farmhouse primary bedroom with adding in these built-ins and window seat to create functional and beautiful storage on a wall that wouldn't have been very useful otherwise.
+It’s no surprise that if there is less clutter in a room, it will definitely feel larger.
+One of the best small room ideas is to include ingenious options that provide lots of storage without taking up a ton of floor space.
+Traditional storage units can break up a space, but built-in storage (or pieces that appear built-in) create a clear path.

-We added a window seat with storage in Attley's old room, which added so much storage for books and other little girl stuff.
-We have some other great ideas for smart storage solutions that are so important, especially for smaller homes, including back door storage, a full wall of craft room storage, and a bench with hidden storage for games.
+We added a window seat with storage in Attley's old room, which created so much storage for books and other little girl stuff.
+Other great ideas for innovative storage solutions that are so important, especially for smaller homes, include back door storagea full wall of craft room storage, and a bench with hidden storage for games.

 A young girl sits on a window seat hugging a stuffed animal.
 A crafted "A" hangs above her head and her room is colorful and bright.